samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 curl -sL https://deb.nodesource.com/setup_12.x -o nodesource_setup.sh
 ```

 Second, execute the script.
-The script will prepare the apt source on your ubuntu machine to install Node.js via the ubuntu default install tool apt.
+The script prepares the apt source on your Ubuntu machine to install Node.js using standard Ubuntu installer apt.

 >**Note**: The period (dot) is short hand for the bash built in source.
 It will read and execute commands from a file in the current environment and return the exit status of the last command executed.
 It does not need to be executable.